TNTurnerLab/Tortoise/README.md

   "jumping_tortoise.cpu_hc": "Int (optional, default = 4)"
 }
 ```
 Required arguments are highlighted in comments above.
 We have provided an example config to help with formatting.
 Please modify the computational requirements to fit your HPC.
-If you are running it on Google CLoud Platform, you may keep the computation settings.
-Requirements are based on [NVIDIA's own workflows found here.](https://github.com/clara-parabricks-workflows/parabricks-wdl)  If you are going to use this wdl, please tarball your reference files.
+If you are going to use this wdl, please tarball your reference files.
 If you are running WES data, please include your capture region in this tarball.
 ```
 tar -jcf reference.tar.bz2 reference.fa reference.fa.fai reference.dict
 ```